icerrate/Popular-Movies/README.md

 # Popular-Movies

 Project for Udacity - Associate Android Developer Fast Track Nanodegree.
-Note: Migrated to Kotlin and modernize libraries.
+Note: Migrated to Kotlin and modernize libraries with claude code to check capabilities and improve prompting.

 ## Api Key